German destroyer Z12 Erich Giese: Construction and career

 That night he received word to expect an attack the following day by British capital ships escorted by a large number of destroyers and supported by carrier aircraft.
 Erich Giese reported that she was only capable of 28 kn, although her torpedoes had been replenished from the damaged destroyers.
 The battleship HMS Warspite and nine destroyers duly appeared on 13 April, although earlier than Commander Bey had expected, and caught the Germans out of position.
 The five operable destroyers, not including Giese, charged out of Narvik harbor and engaged the British ships.
 The ship did not have enough steam raised to participate and remained in the harbor.
 She attempted to leave the harbor after the British had driven off the other German ships, but her port engine seized up and left her almost dead in the water at the mouth of the harbor.
 While attempting to repair her engine, Giese was approached by the destroyers HMS Punjabi and HMS Bedouin which fired five torpedoes at her.
 All of them missed and Giese's torpedoes were equally unsuccessful.
 She did hit Punjabi with six or seven 12.7 cm shells which holed the ship several times just above the waterline, wrecked her fire-control system, severed her main steam line and started several fires.
 Casualties aboard Punjabi were seven killed and 14 wounded.
 In the meantime, Giese had managed to repair her engine after ten minutes of work and limped forward at her maximum speed of 12 kn to engage the remaining British destroyers.
 Bedouin closed to point-blank range and had her forward gun turret knocked out by Giese, but the latter was hit at least 20 times and reduced to a blazing wreck that finally sank shortly before midnight.
 Eighty-three of her crew were killed outright during the battle, but the destroyer HMS Foxhound did rescue 11 men, two of whom subsequently died of their wounds.
-Surviving crew members later testified that they had been machine-gunned at close range while drifting in the water, an action which was considered especially shocking as the Geise had done so much only three days previously to rescue members of Hunters ship's company.Alfred M. de Zayas, Die Wehrmacht-Untersuchungsstelle, Munich 2001, pp. 377-380 The ship's remaining crewmen managed to get ashore one way or another.
+Surviving crew members later testified that they had been machine-gunned at close range while drifting in the water, an action which was considered especially shocking as the Giese had done so much only three days previously to rescue members of Hunters ship's company.Alfred M. de Zayas, Die Wehrmacht-Untersuchungsstelle, Munich 2001, pp. 377-380 The ship's remaining crewmen managed to get ashore one way or another.

 In 2011, a 150 kg bronze Reichsadler was salvaged from the wreck of Giese, in order to be displayed at the War Museum in Narvik.
 The ship's bell from Giese was removed by looters in the 1960s, as were the Reichsadler from the nine other German destroyers sunk at Narvik.